yingw787/ece552_computer_vision/REPORT.md

 From the results in Appendix B, one notes that the calls to cv2.Sobel took about 700 to 800 milliseconds, while memory-wise the calls took about 0.5 to 0.7 MiB.

+#### Difficulties in Implementation

 Unfortunately, since Python is compiled down to bytecode and run on a virtual machine, Python applications cannot be translated directly into machine instructions accurately, since the virtual machine masks much of the direct translation.
 A language compilable into an executable provides more accurate and relevant performance testing.
 C++ provides that kind of functionality along with being able to interface nicely with both OpenCV and PAPI.
+The author focused too much on the Python implementation and understanding OpenCV, and did not focus enough on gaining an understanding of the C++ and OpenCL implementations of the OpenCV implementations.

 C++ functions for PAPI were written, and they and the test output can be viewed [here](https://github.com/yingw787/ece552_computer_vision/blob/master/APPENDIX_F.md) and [here](https://github.com/yingw787/ece552_computer_vision/blob/master/APPENDIX_F.md).
 The current problem experienced with PAPI is that without the particular Makefile associated with the example directory, it was difficult for the compiler to link the requisite C++ to PAPI.
+The difficulty in linking meant that OpenCV and PAPI could not run at the same time on the specified hardware in time.
+A greater understanding of C++ and Makefiles would have been extremely useful in this project.

 One unanticipated issue resulted from the fact that IA64-Linux only specifies 4 48-bit performance counters; any more specified within a given process and executed would produce garbage output.
 As from Appendix D, there are 40 preset events that are available from PAPI on the specified hardware.
+With a process as comprehensive as image processing, it was difficult to narrow down which parameters were crucial to look at, and how to examine the necessary number of events at the same time was never established.
+A possible solution in running multiple versions of the program, each with the same test program but focusing on different performance counters, was considered but the inability to get OpenCV and PAPI working together made this a null point.

+This leads to the consideration of the architectural impact, which for this project was too broad and could not be narrowed down successfully in time.
+It is difficult to examine what instructions an image processing routine will convert into, and which ones are architecturally significant, in determining performance bottlenecks.

 Ultimately, the primary difficulty resulted in the limited amount of time available in order to conduct the experiment, as well as shifting priorities due to unprocessed difficulties.
 Given a possible redo, the author may examine himself to analyzing a purely architectural aspect of GPU acceleration, for example DMA for GPUs, that have a clearly defined scope, easy measurability, as well as architectural significance.